philote/masks-newgeneration-unofficial/README.md

 - Better description fields
 - Most playbooks have unique attributes to track, once they are added to the character sheet
 - Improved Influences interface
+- Automation for playbooks
+- Improved layout with Social and Advancement Tabs

 ## TODO
 - Team Pool Tracker